MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_extxport_s.md

 Describes the external transports state.

+### -field u.Timecode

+Specifies the timecode, in hour:minute:second:frame format.
+This member is defined for future use.

+### -field u.Timecode.frame

+Specifies the frame.
+This member is defined for future use.

+### -field u.Timecode.second

+Specifies the second.
+This member is defined for future use.

+### -field u.Timecode.minute

+Specifies the minute.
+This member is defined for future use.

+### -field u.Timecode.hour

+Specifies the hour.
+This member is defined for future use.

 ### -field u.dwTimecode

 Specifies the timecode, in hour:minute:second:frame format.
 This member is defined for future use.